jincheng9/jincheng9.github.io/_posts/2015-04-25-code-highlight.md

 1. Create a Repo called jincheng9.github.io on GitHub

-2. Push the contents of Boostrap to the Repo jincheng9.github.io
+2. Push the contents of Jekyll-Boostrap to the Repo jincheng9.github.io

 3. Modify the contents of index page

 	Modify the index.md in the root directory

 4. the files in root directory generate the files in _site directory

+## How to add love.html to the website

+Just add love.html, css folder and js folder to the root directory of jincheng9.github.io

+Then the love.html, css folder and js folder will be automatically added to _site directory

+Then you can vist love.html via: http://jincheng9.github.io/love.html

 ## References: